awsdocs/aws-freertos-docs/doc_source/userguide/dev-guide-ota-security.md

 Authenticity and integrity of OTA updates
 Firmware can be digitally signed before an OTA update to ensure that it is from a reliable source and has not been tampered with\.
-The Amazon FreeRTOS OTA Update Manager service uses Code Signing for AWS IoT to automatically sign your firmware\.
+The FreeRTOS OTA Update Manager service uses Code Signing for AWS IoT to automatically sign your firmware\.
 For more information, see [Code Signing for AWS IoT](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)\.
 The OTA agent, which runs on your devices, performs integrity checks on the firmware when it arrives on the device\.

 Operator security